+Date:

+ame: Major:

-Date: Name: : Major: During the first semester of enrollment in MUSI 750, Doctoral Document (or for Composition students, MUSI 800, Dissertation), students must submit their topics for review by the Graduate Studies Committee.
+During the first semester of enrollment in MUSI 750, Doctoral Document (or for Composition students, MUSI 800, Dissertation), students must submit their topics for review by the Graduate Studies Committee.
 Proposed topics are due no later than November 1 if MUSI 750 is begun in the fall, or April 1 if begun in the spring.

 Working with their document advisor, the student will write a proposal discussing the scope, prospective, methodology, and research materials available.
 The length of this proposal is variable.
 The document advisor signature is required.

 The Graduate Studies Committee as a whole discusses each proposal and reserves the right to request revisions and/or more details.

+Please attach your proposal to this form.

+OPIC :

-TOPIC Please attach your proposal to this form.
-The fo ollowing faculty member has agreed to direct my doctoral document: Thesis Director (signature) Appro oved: Date: Date:
+he fol lowing faculty member has agreed to direct my doctoral document:

+Thesis Director (signature)

+Approv Director of Graduate Studies

+5